spinferno/Henry-IV-Text-Analyser/README.md

 * Line-by-line Emotion analysis of the play, fetched from data from Watson API
 * An intuitive user interface which makes the emotion data accessible and friendly to use.
+* graphing of emotions matching each line of the play.

 Requirements
 ----------